 - Wash your hands and thoroughly clean the bite wound with rubbing alcohol.
 Don’t forget to disinfect the tweezers, too!

 If your pet is bitten by a tick and begins to develop symptoms of illness, please bring them to us right away.
-At our 24/7 animal hospital, we’ll be able to assist you any time, day or night.
+Our 24/7 emergency vet will be able to assist you any time, day or night.
 Give us a call at (407) 298-3807.